dougarley/tlpd-helper/readme.md

-# Time-Lost Protodrake Helper Script #
+# Time-Lost Proto-Drake Helper Script #

 ## About ##
-This script uses [node.js](http://nodejs.org) to make tracking the Time-Lost Protodrake easier.
-The script keeps track of the Vyragosa kills of players you add to it, and will also check and see if they have already collected the Time-Lost Protodrake mount.
+This script uses [node.js](http://nodejs.org) to make tracking the Time-Lost Proto-Drake easier.
+The script keeps track of the Vyragosa kills of players you add to it, and will also check and see if they have already collected the Time-Lost Proto-Drake mount.

 ## How It Works ##
 Using node.js and the Blizzard WoW API, this script will: